Macarons have a smooth outer shell that are chewy and melt in your mouth when you bite into them.

-What is the best almond flour sifter to use for macarons?
+The best almond flour sifter to use for macarons is the ExcelSteel Heavy Mesh Colander.

-- Medium sized mesh for easily sifting almond flour
+- Medium sized mesh – sifts almond flour fast (see video below)

 - Handles on both sides – easy to hold steady while sifting